 The policy envisages a regime of strict uniform examination system across the country.

-minister said that teachers with matriculation and intermediate level education would be gradually phased out and replaced with
+The minister said that teachers with matriculation and intermediate level education would be gradually phased out and replaced with qualified teachers.

 The government has also decided to improve the salary structure of teachers.